LieBtrau/garage-door-rke/README.md

  * cheap
  * low power
  * available in stock
+ * Lolin C3-MINI : default SPI pins (GPIO14-17) are not connected.

 * Seeeduino XIAO
  * internal 3V3 not sufficient to power RFM69HW.
 So there's no more point in using the Xiao.
 If an external 3V3 LDO is needed, I might as well use a cheaper and smaller ESP32-C3 module.
 The ESP32-C3 might serve me better in the future as well, as it has bluetooth and wifi.